Kauai compensates for a lack of golf options with premium quality.

 The visions of lush jungles and oceanfront holes on Kauai stay with golfers long after the memories of their scores have faded.
 Here's a quick primer on where to play:

-This 27-hole Jack Nicklaus facility has evolved over the years into a dramatic 18-hole loop and an extra nine for overflow play.
-Nicklaus debuted the revived Kiele Moana nine in 2011, creating the longest continuous stretch of ocean holes in Hawaii.
-Moana translates to "open ocean," which waves hello behind the fourth green.
+This Jack Nicklaus facility has evolved over the years into a dramatic 18-hole loop.
+Nicklaus debuted the revived back nine in 2011, creating the longest continuous stretch of ocean holes in Hawaii.
+The open ocean waves hello behind the fourth green.
 The par-3 fifth hole soars magnificently over an oceanfront inlet.
-The new sixth hole doglegs to the left along the rocky coastline.
-The tiny seventh green sits well below the fairway of a 331-yard par 4, overlooking the lighthouse of the Kalapaki Bay and the Kauai Marriott Resort and Beach Club.
-The Moana nine then turns into the prevailing trade winds for two watery brutes -- the par-3 17th and the par-4 finisher with an island green.
-The Mauka front nine, which means "to the mountains," plays equally tough with three par 5s in the first six holes and a do-or-die par 3 at No. 5.
+The sixth hole doglegs to the left along the rocky coastline.
+The tiny seventh green sits well below the fairway of a 331-yard par 4, overlooking the lighthouse of the Kalapaki Bay and the Kaua'i Marriott Resort.
+The routing then turns into the prevailing trade winds for two watery brutes -- the par-3 17th and the par-4 finisher with an island green.
+The front nine plays equally tough with three par 5s in the first six holes and a do-or-die par 3 at No. 5.

 "The views are spectacular in both directions," Hanalei resident Mitch Haynie said.
 "You could just spend a lot of time sitting on the tee box looking into the ocean if you are not careful."

 The famously tough Princeville Course has been in limbo since going private in 2015.
 It is scheduled to reopen in 2018 after the RTJ Jr. course is refurbished and the clubhouse upgraded, according to a recent article by Forbes.com .
 It's possible there could be some resort play, opening up a few limited tee times to non-members.